MASSIVEMAGNETICS/AGI/README.md

 This research archive represents 2 years of dedicated work in AI and software engineering.
 Special thanks to all contributors and collaborators.

+Copyright dev by iambandobandz for massive magnetics 2025
 ---

 **Last Updated**: January 2026